New Castle, Delaware: Historic sites

 Bellanca Airfield, located outside of the historic district, is the site of the former Bellanca Aircraft Corporation factory, which operated in New Castle from 1928 to 1960 and built over 3,000 airplanes.
-Delaware Aviation Hall of Fame Museum is located in its hangar.
-Also nearby are Buena Vista, Glebe House, The Hermitage, New Castle Ice Piers, Penn Farm of the Trustees of the New Castle Common, and Swanwyck, all listed on the National Register of Historic Places.
+The Delaware Aviation Hall of Fame Museum is located in its hangar.
+Also nearby are Buena Vista, Glebe House, The Hermitage, New Castle Ice Piers, Penn Farm of the Trustees of the New Castle Common, and Swanwyck, all listed on the NRHP.

 Education

 New Castle is served by the Colonial School District.
 It operates William Penn High School.

-Private schools located in New Castle include: Serviam Girls Academy, St. Peter's Catholic School (of the Roman Catholic Diocese of Wilmington) and Delaware Valley Classical School.

-New Castle Public Library is the public library.

-Previously New Castle was in the New Castle-Gunning Bedford School District.
+Previously, New Castle was in the New Castle-Gunning Bedford School District.
 That district merged into the New Castle County School District in 1978.
 That district was divided into four districts, among them the Colonial district, in 1981.

+Private schools located in New Castle include: St. Peter's Catholic School (of the Roman Catholic Diocese of Wilmington) and Delaware Valley Classical School.

+Serviam Girls Academy was formerly at Holy Spirit Parish, which has a New Castle postal address.

+New Castle Public Library is the public library.

 Infrastructure

 Transportation

 U.S. Route 13 and U.S. Route 40 are the most significant highways serving New Castle directly.
 They pass along the northwest edge of the city concurrently along Dupont Highway.

 Delaware Route 9 runs southwest-to-northeast through New Castle, passing through the city along 7th Street, Washington Street, Delaware Street, and Ferry Cut Off Street; the route bypasses the historic area.
 DE 9 heads north to Wilmington and south to Delaware City.
 Delaware Route 141 heads north from New Castle on Basin Road and provides a bypass to the west of Wilmington.
 Delaware Route 273 heads west from New Castle on Frenchtown Road and provides access to Christiana and Newark.
 Several important roads are located just outside the city limits.
 Interstate 295 passes north of New Castle and crosses the Delaware River on the Delaware Memorial Bridge to New Jersey, with DE 9 providing access to New Castle from I-295.

 The Wilmington Airport (formerly New Castle Airport) is located northwest of New Castle along US 13/US 40.
-The airport offers general aviation, commercial air service, and is home to a unit of the Delaware Air National Guard.
+The airport offers general-aviation and commercial air service and is home to a unit of the Delaware Air National Guard.

 A freight line operated by the Norfolk Southern Railway passes through New Castle.
 The nearest passenger rail station to New Castle is Wilmington station in Wilmington, which is served by Amtrak and SEPTA Regional Rail's Wilmington/Newark Line.

-DART First State provides bus service to New Castle along Route 15 and Route 51, which both run between downtown Wilmington and the Christiana Mall and offer connections to multiple bus routes serving points across northern New Castle County.
+DART First State provides bus service to New Castle along Routes 15 and 51, which both run between downtown Wilmington and the Christiana Mall and offer connections to multiple bus routes serving points across northern New Castle County.